kawasima/mod_device_trace/README.md

-mod_device_track
+mod_device_trace
 ================

-An apache module for tracking user devices.
+An apache module for tracing user devices.